 Step 4: Audit your resources

 Is your team big enough to handle the updates and fill in the gaps that you identified?
-If the wide-ranging scope of a marketing materials audit seems too large, complex or time consuming, think about hiring a strategic content partner who can help create a strategy for your refreshed content.
+If the wide-ranging scope of a marketing materials audit seems too large, complex or time consuming, think about hiring a content partner who can help create a strategy for your refreshed content.

 If you need additional resources, make sure that your content partner has the product and industry knowledge to effectively round out your team.